 AwardsGrants are currently set at $300,000 for a three-year period, with $100,000 payable in the first year and equal sums payable in the second and third years, subject to the receipt of acceptable progress reports.
 Normally, fifteen new awards will be made annually.
-The awards will be made to tax-exempt institutions described in section 501(c)(3) of the Internal Revenue Code, and will be designated for the support of the research programs described in the applications.
+The awards will be made to tax-exempt academic or degree-granting institutions described in section 501(c)(3) of the Internal Revenue Code, and will be designated for the support of the research programs described in the applications.
 Awards are issued from the Searle Funds at The Chicago Community Trust.

 Reporting RequirementsThe awarded institution shall submit an annual expenditure report.
 Scholars are expected to attend the Annual Searle Scholars' Meeting which is normally held in Chicago in April.
 Abstracts and fiscal reports will be requested near to the meeting dates.
 Final scientific and fiscal reports shall be due within 60 days of the termination of the award.

 Use of FundsAwards will be made to institutions for the support of the research programs of the Scholars.
 Up to 25% of an individual's calendar year salary may be charged to the grant, together with appropriate fringe benefits.
 Persons on academic year appointments may charge 25% of the academic year salary and one month of summer salary (at the monthly rate for the academic year) when the academic year is ten months, or two months when the academic year is nine months.
 However, in no case may the total salary plus benefits charged for the Scholar exceed $25,000 in any given year of the award.
 Scholars shall have the maximum discretion in the budgeting and rebudgeting of funds to meet their research needs.
 However, the following limitations will apply: